frankbesch/nimble-oke/docs/NIM_SMOKE_TESTING_OPTIMIZATION.md

 4. **Implement caching strategies** for rapid iteration
 5. **Monitor performance** and optimize further

-The enhanced NIM smoke testing framework is now **production-ready** and will significantly accelerate your AI inference validation cycles! 🚀
+The enhanced NIM smoke testing framework is now **ready for initial testing** (v0.1.0-dev) and will significantly accelerate your AI inference validation cycles once validated with actual GPU quota! 🚀